Krutika-Deshpande/Sentiment-Analysis-using-Naive-Bayes-Classifier-of-BEST-BUY-Google-Mini-Reviews/README.md

 ## Bing Lexicon- lexicon containing a set of positive and negative words was extracted from a text file
- Bing Lexicon contains set of positive and negative words used for sentiment analysis
+ Bing Lexicon contains set of positive and negative words used for sentiment analysis Positive and negative words are stored in two dictionaries

 ## Tokenized the reviews into words using NLTK
+ 'nltk' library is used for lowercasing the alphabets, tokenizing the sentences and removing english stopwords Positive and negative words in a review are counted when compared with the Bing Lexicon, to conclude whether a review is positive, negative or neutral

 ## Categorized the reviews into positive and negative sentiment comapring it with the Bing Lexicon
+   Summary sentiment is assigned to the reviews based on the count of positive and negative words in the review.
+   More positive words meaning positive sentiment and likewise for the negative sentiment Correlation of review ratings to the sentiments of the reviews is plotted

 ## Applied Naive Bayes Classifier for sentiment analysis on the extracted features